 Cordão do Boitatá

-This Bloco was created by a group of students and musicians in donwtown,1996.
+This Bloco was created by a group of students and musicians in downtown,1996.
 It attracts millions of people per year and can last several hours.
-People can see lots of representations of the Brazilian Culture in its beautiful decoration!
+People can see lots of representations of Brazilian Culture in its beautiful decoration!
 It’s definitely something that you can’t miss if you come to Rio during Carnival!

 Céu na Terra

 Céu na Terra can be classified as the most colorful Bloco.
 It’s songs are full of joy and are also very creative!
 It’s possible to see people wearing diverse and colorful costumes here!
 Around 20.000 people go to Céu na Terra every year and make this time of the year something really special!
 The name of this bloco means Heaven on Earth, cute right?